Unified Framework for Quantum Code Embedding: Embedding into Euclidean Space

-where we used the fact that $A$ is a square complex.
-Hence, the resulting cone $C$ is a chain complex and thus a regular cone by the previous propositions.
-In particular, we have the isomorphism between the embedded code and the cone $C$ as specified in Theorem \eqref{thm:3-lvl}.

-Therefore, all that's left is to show that the embedded code is exactly the given square complex $A$.
-Indeed, note that by Proposition \eqref{prop:square-1}, \eqref{prop:square-0}, we see that $H_i(\partial^{A^{i}}) \cong A_i$ via the isomorphism induced by inclusion.
+Hence, one can check that the equalities are all satisfied, i.e., Diagram \eqref{eq:square-diagram} is commutative.
+Hence, the resulting $C$ is a complex and thus a regular cone by the previous propositions.
+In particular, we have the isomorphism between the embedded code and the cone $C$ as specified in Theorem \eqref{thm:height-2}.
+Therefore, all that's left is to show that the embedded code is given square complex $A$.
+Indeed, note that by Proposition \eqref{prop:square-2}, \eqref{prop:square-1}, $A_i \mapsto H_i(\partial^{i})$ via the isomorphism $a_i \mapsto \bra a_i\ket^{i}$ for $i=1,2$.
 Note that

-Where we used the straightforward fact that $|1;a_1 a_0\ket$ induces the same equivalence class as $a_0$.
-Hence, the matrix representation of $[g_1]$ is exactly equal to that of $\partial^{A}$.
-The case is similar for $[g_2]$ and thus we see that the embedded code is exactly $A$. \end{proof}
+Hence, $[g_2] =\partial^{A}$.
+The case is similar for $[g_1]$ and thus we see that the embedded code is exactly $A$. \end{proof}

-\begin{remark}[3D Commutative Diagram] Similar to Theorem \eqref{thm:3-lvl} and Diagram \eqref{eq:3-lvl-diagram}, Propositions \eqref{prop:square-1}, \eqref{prop:square-0} and Theorem \eqref{thm:square} can be summarized via the following (3-dimensional) commutative diagram
+\begin{remark}[3D Commutative Diagram] Similar to Theorem \eqref{thm:height-2} and Diagram \eqref{eq:height-2-diagram}, Propositions \eqref{prop:square-2}, \eqref{prop:square-1} and Theorem \eqref{thm:square} can be summarized via the following (3-dimensional) commutative diagram

 Where $0$s are omitted.
-The blue and grey arrows denoting gluing within levels $C^{1},C^{0}$, respectively, and correspond to those in Fig. \ref{fig:square-glue}.
-The purple arrows denote gluing the levels $C^{2},C^{1},C^{0}$ together and correspond to those in Fig. \ref{fig:square-glue}.
-The comparison with Diagrams \eqref{eq:square-1-diagram}, \eqref{eq:square-0-diagram} and \eqref{eq:square-ZQX-diagram} is clear.
-In particular, note that $C_{i}$ is the direct sum of all $\dF_2$ vectors spaces in the above diagram with subscript $i$. \end{remark}
+In correspondence with Fig. \ref{fig:square-glue}, the blue and grey arrows denoting gluing within levels $C^{2},C^{1}$, respectively, and the purple arrows denote gluing the levels $C^{2},C^{1},C^{0}$ together.
+The comparison with Diagrams \eqref{eq:square-2-diagram}, \eqref{eq:square-1-diagram} and \eqref{eq:square-ZQX-diagram} is clear.
+In particular, note that $C_{i}$ in the $L$-subdivision is the direct sum of all $\dF_2$ vectors spaces in the above diagram with subscript $i$. \end{remark}

-\begin{remark}[Symmetry of Construction] From Propositions \eqref{prop:square-1}, \eqref{prop:square-0} and Theorem \eqref{thm:square}, or Fig. \ref{fig:square-glue}, the reader may notice that the levels are constructed differently and in an asymmetric manner.
-This naturally prompts the question of how the $X$-type logical operators -- or, equivalently, the cochain complex -- are structured.